DarrienG/terminal-typeracer-mirror/README.md

 ## Contributing

 I'd love to have more contributors!
-This is my first "real" not hello world program in rust.
+If you're looking to make any drastic changes (e.g. Redis integration or something like that) consider contacting me via email first so we can discuss.

 License is GPLv3 in the spirit of open source.

-## TODO

-Separate rendering code and logic to make more testable